w3c/wai-media-guide/content/users-orgs.md

 * Some people cannot use their hands and **use voice recognition software** to operate their computer, including the **media player**.
 And people who are **blind** need the media player to work without a mouse.
 * Some people use multiple accessibility features simultaneously.
 For example, someone might want captions, description of visual information as text, and description in audio.

-To learn more, see these other resources:
+If you want to learn more, see these other resources:
 * [[How People with Disabilities Use the Web]](/people-use-web/)
 * [Media Accessibility User Requirements](https://www.w3.org/TR/media-accessibility-reqs/)
 * [[Involving Users in Web Projects for Better, Easier Accessibility]](/planning/involving-users/)

 ## Used by People With and _Without_ Disabilities {#situations}

-Accessible media is **essential for people with disabilities**, and is **useful for everyone*.
+Accessible media is **essential for people with disabilities**, and is **useful for everyone**.
 Accessibility features are also used by people _without_ disabilities in a variety of situations.

 For example, transcripts can be:
 * Skimmed or read rather than watched or listened to.
 This is significantly easier and quicker for many users.
 Sometimes people want to skim the transcript first before deciding whether or not to play the media.